Medically Supported Detox

 While detoxing, the withdrawal symptoms can be unbearable and often urge clients to leave treatment to use their drug of choice.
 We provide suitable and safe interventions to alleviate the worst of the symptoms, resulting in the individual remaining in our care and committing to their recovery.

 Suboxone is a medication that may be administered to opiate users during their withdrawal process.
-Suboxone is a specially-prescribed, non-addictive substance and therefore, is an efficient tool to treat withdrawal from opiates such as fentanyl, heroin, and benzodiazepine.
+Suboxone is a specially prescribed, non-addictive substance and therefore, is an efficient tool to treat withdrawal from opiates such as fentanyl, heroin, and benzodiazepines.
 When administered correctly, the medicine provides a small relief and as protocol continues, Suboxone eventually blocks the opioid receptor in the brain and makes for a more positive detox experience.

 How Long is Detox?